-The first sign of gum recession is a visible tooth root, which subjects your teeth to sensitivity and pain.
+One of the reasons for sudden toothache is the first sign of gum recession, which is a visible tooth root that subjects your teeth to sensitivity and pain.
 Furthermore, gum recessions can cause your gum line to flare up, exposing you to a myriad of gum diseases and tooth infections.

 To address this issue, you will need to visit the dentist’s office.
 Depending on the type of gum recession, the dentist can prescribe a multitude of treatment options that best suit your dental needs.
 Non-surgical treatment options for mild cases of gum recession include topical antibiotics, orthodontics, and dental bonding.

 However, if you have severely receding gums, you may need to have gum recession surgery to completely correct the dental condition.
 Here at Micris Dental Clinic, we are equipped with the top periodontal experts in the field who can employ modern approaches to treat your receding gums.

 Enamel erosion refers to the depleting quality of your tooth enamel structure and the dentin that comprises it.
 One of the major factors that contribute to enamel erosion is the consumption of a highly acidic diet.
 When these acids are exposed to your teeth, the enamel, or the hard protective coating layer of the tooth, wears away.
 This can cause significant pain and tooth sensitivity.

 Along with sharp pain in the teeth, dental erosion can also increase your risk of other dental problems such as cavities, tooth decay, irregular teeth, and much more.